 Here is a general guide to what colours should be used where:

 |RED: Red items are used for any sanitary appliances and washroom floors.
 Some examples are included to the right:||Showers, Washrooms, Bathrooms, Toilets, basins, Bathroom Floors etc…|

 |Blue: Used food Preparation and serving areas||Kitchens, Canteens, Bars, Cafeterias,|

 |Green: Used In general Low-risk areas||Office Floors, Hallways, Classrooms, Lobby’s, Reception areas etc.|

 |Yellow: Used for specialist areas such as the following:||Laboratories, Gymnasiums,|

-Preventing Cross Contamination -The Distinctive colour coding between different zones ensures that you wont have your cafeteria table accidentally cleaned with a cloth that has been used to clean a toilet.
-Following the colour coding guides means germs are not spread from one area to another, and low risk areas wont be contaminated by high risk areas.
+Preventing Cross-Contamination -The Distinctive colour coding between different zones ensures that you won’t have your cafeteria table accidentally cleaned with a cloth that has been used to clean a toilet.
+Following the colour, coding guides mean germs are not spread from one area to another, and low-risk areas won’t be contaminated by high-risk areas.

 Preventing Accidents and Property Damage – By using our Colour Coded Spray Bottles and colour coded mops you can be sure that a chemical destined to clean a bathroom counter in a Red bottle won’t be accidentally taken and used on a floor in an office or reception where it could potentially cause a slip risk.
 In the same way, a mop with Degreaser on it from being used within the kitchen cannot be accidentally applied to a hardwood floor and damage the finish.